-If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within the University or criminal justice system, we ask that you consider filing a voluntary, confidential report.
+If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue criminal or disciplinary action, we ask that you consider filing a voluntary, confidential report with the Office of Public Safety or the University's Sexual Violence Resource Coordinator (quasiconfidential resource).
 In most cases, it is possible for you to file a report with a campus security authority while maintaining your confidentiality.
 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
 Confidential reports allow NDMU to compile accurate records on the number and types of incidents occurring on campus and to help determine if there is a serious or continuing threat to the safety of the campus community that would require an alert.
 Reports filed in this manner are counted and disclosed in the Annual Security and Fire Safety Report.
 In limited circumstances, the Department may not be able to assure confidentiality and will inform you in those cases.
 For more information, please contact the Director of Risk Management & Public Safety at 410-532-5360.